 In this section, you can find profiles and interviews of SIGNIS members and articles about personnalities who are making the news in the realm of Catholic communications.

 SIGNIS publishes annual reports on the activities of the association.
-The Annual Report 2020 can be downloaded in PDF format here.
-It is also available online here.
+The Annual Report 2021 is available online here.